firearc7/interview-assist/documents/srs.md

 ### 3.1 Functional Requirements

 #### 3.1.1 Interview Setup
-- Users can select predefined fields.
-- Users can upload job descriptions for tailored questions.
+- Users can input job role and job description.
-- Users can configure interview difficulty, duration, interviewer personality, and question type focus.
+- Users can configure interview difficulty and number of questions.

 #### 3.1.2 Interview Simulation
 - System generates questions dynamically based on configuration.
-- Progressive difficulty and follow-up questions based on user performance.
 - Real-time analysis of user responses.
-- Support for free-form text input and interruption handling.
+- Support for free-form text input.
+- Users can navigate between answered questions to review responses and feedback.

 #### 3.1.3 Feedback System
-- Real-time or delayed evaluation of answers.
+- Real-time evaluation of answers during the interview.
-- Scoring on clarity, relevance, confidence, and depth.
+- Scoring of responses.
-- Identification of strengths, weaknesses, and missing key points.
+- Identification of strengths and areas for improvement.
 - Constructive feedback and sample ideal answers.
+- Overall performance analysis after completing all questions.

 #### 3.1.4 Session Management
+- User accounts with signup and login.
-- Session history storage and progress tracking.
+- Session history storage for logged-in users.
-- Downloadable transcripts.
-- Ability to pause/resume sessions and bookmark questions.
+- Ability to view past interview details and overall performance.
+- Progress tracking through a dashboard displaying completed interviews.

 #### 3.1.5 Advanced Features (Optional/Future)
 - Voice interaction (speech input/output, tone analysis)